oroinc/documentation/cookbook/how_to_upgrade_to_new_version.rst

     $ sudo -uwww-data git pull
     $ sudo -uwww-data git checkout <VERSION TO UPGRADE>

-**5** Upgrade the composer dependency and set correct owner to the retrieved files.
+**5** Upgrade the composer dependency and set up the right owner to the retrieved files.

 .. code-block:: bash